-A purified sugar from the capsule (outer layer) of the Haemophilus influenzae type B bacterium.
+The active ingredient is a purified sugar from the capsule (outer layer) of the Haemophilus influenzae type B bacterium.
 This sugar is conjugated (attached) to a protein from the outside of the bacterium Neisseria meningitidis to improve the immune response to the sugar.
-Because there are only pieces of both of these bacteria, you cannot get infected with either bacterium from the vaccine.
+Because there are only pieces of these bacteria, you cannot get infected with either bacterium from the vaccine.

 Salts: help maintain the stability and pH of the vaccine